Frequently Asked Questions

 I do not offer Photobooth’s service because I prefer to concentrate 100% on the wedding photo shoot.

-What can I do if the resort makes me pay a “vendor fee” for bringing in an outside photographer?
+What can I do if the wedding venue makes me pay a “vendor fee” for bringing in an outside photographer?

-It is a way for them to pressure you into using their in-house photographer.
-The so-called “vendor fee” should never be considered as a photography cost because, in fact, it is a wedding venue cost.
-Please negotiate with the resort.
-Keep in mind that I am not responsible for paying any fee.
+The so-called “vendor fee” should never be considered a photography cost because it is a wedding venue cost.
+Please negotiate with the wedding venue; sometimes, they offer alternatives to avoid that fee.
+Keep in mind that I am not responsible for paying any fees or day passes necessary to access the wedding venues.

 Do you do video?

 I do photography only.
-In order to make a video, you must hire a company that specializes in the video.
+To make a video, you must hire a company that specializes in the video.
 It is something that has been changing lately.
-Photographers are specializing more and more to provide the best possible quality, and the video makers are doing the same thing.
-For this reason, we now operate as independent companies—you can find many if you search in Google for “wedding videographer.”
+Photographers specialize more and more to provide the best possible quality, and the video makers are doing the same thing.
+For this reason, we operate as independent companies.
+However, I can recommend videographers that I know and with whom I am used to working.

 What is the timeline for handing in the work?